 - Access the pxctl CLI

 This guide describes installing Portworx using the docker CLI.

 PX stores configuration metadata in a KVDB (key/value store), such as Etcd or Consul.
 If you have an existing KVDB, you may use that.
 If you want to set one up, see the etcd example for PX.
 Ensure all nodes running PX are synchronized in time and NTP is configured

 Install and configure Docker

 - PX requires a minimum of Docker version 1.10.
 Follow the Docker install guide to install and start the Docker Service.

-- You must configure Docker to allow shared mounts propogation.
-Please follow these instructions to enable shared mount propogation.
+- You must configure Docker to allow shared mounts propagation.
+Please follow these instructions to enable shared mount propagation.
 This is needed because PX runs as a container and it will be provisioning storage to other containers.

 Portworx pools the storage devices on your server and creates a global capacity for containers.

 Back up any data on storage devices that will be pooled.
 Storage devices will be reformatted!